silambarasan2004/19CS403_JAVA/Module-07/DAY-3/README.md

 # Ex.No:7(C)  THREAD IN JAVA
 ## AIM:
- To Develop a Java program to create Thread using Thread class.
+ To Develop a Java program to create Thread using extends class.

 ## ALGORITHM :
 1. Start the Program